ai4ci/tidyabc/docs/reference/abc_adaptive.md

   some degree of normalisation is done first on the first wave scores to make different components have approximately the same relevance to the overall score.

+- use_proposal_correlation:

+  When calculating the weight of a particle the proposal correlation structure is available, to help determine how unusual or otherwise a particle is.

 ## Value